Our best practices on selecting Multiple Platforms for Rainforest Exploratory Testing

 How Multiple Platform Exploratory Works

 By default, all Exploratory runs will be executed by our testers in the latest version of Google Chrome.
 When enabled for an account, Multiple Platform Exploratory will allow a user to choose up to 3 different platforms that have been enabled for your account.
-When that run is triggered, testers will understand to test out the areas specified in the areas of focus section of the Exploratory instruction form.

 Results of Multiple Platform Exploratory runs